Neotron-Compute/Neotron-Book/src/1_introduction.md

 * The BIOS will require a specific hardware version.
 * The OS will require a specific BIOS version.
-* The Shell and Application will require a specific OS version.
+* The Shell and Applications will require a specific OS version.

 ## Open Source and Commercial Sales